emredagli/osm-searcher/README.md

 ## Faced Problems & Solutions
 ### API decision
-I first plan to make api calls by using Nominatim (https://wiki.openstreetmap.org/wiki/Nominatim) search api.
+I first plan to make api calls by using [Nominatim](https://wiki.openstreetmap.org/wiki/Nominatim) search api.
 But in this case it is hard to categorize the results.
 So I decided to use the Overpass API.

+### Converting OSM Data to GeoJSON
+Nominatim api returns features as a geoJSON format.
+But Overpass API api returns data as OSM Node, Way and Relation.
+So [osmtogeojson](https://github.com/tyrasd/osmtogeojson) module used to convert OSM data to GeoJSON.

 ### Mapbox Redux Integration
 For Redux integration [@mapbox/mapbox-gl-redux](https://github.com/mapbox/mapbox-gl-redux) is used.
 This module added as middleware to the Redux store and a controls of Mapbox GL JS map be synced with the application state.